-Meaningful Mentoring workshop to focus on setting expectations, assessing understanding
+Meaningful Mentoring workshop to focus on identifying mentoring needs, mapping a mentor network

-The Postdoctoral Program Office will offer the first Meaningful Mentoring workshop of the year on Thursday, Feb.
-14, 2019, from 11 a.m. to 2 p.m. in the Building 202, Room B169.
-This first session will focus on two fundamental skills in mentoring — setting expectations and assessing understanding.
-Future sessions will address maintaining communication, setting mentoring goals and basic steps in building a mentoring relationship.
+The Postdoctoral Program Office will offer the second Meaningful Mentoring workshop of the year on Wednesday, June 26, 2019, from 10 a.m. to 11:30 a.m. in Building 201, Room 102.
+This session will focus on identifying mentoring needs and mapping a mentoring network.

 The series is recommended for anyone seeking to strengthen skills as either a mentor or mentee and have more meaningful mentoring relationships.
 The target audience includes postdoctoral appointees, mentors and supervisors.
 Topics covered are applicable to non-research settings as well.

 All are welcome to attend.
-Please register by Monday, Feb.
-11. Food will be provided.
+Please register by Monday, June 24.

 At the end of this workshop, participants will be able to:

 - Define mentoring

 - Understand your role as a mentee